TheoGuyard/El0ps.jl/docs/src/manual/optimize.md

 * `showevery` : difference in nodes between two consecutive displays
 * `keeptrace` : return a trace of the exploration in the result

-They can be passed to the solver as follows:
+They can be passed to the solver as keywords arguments:
 ```@example optimize
 solver = BnbSolver(maxtime=60., verbosity=false)
 ```